Insitu > Information

 We would like to warmly welcome you to the homepage of IN SITU – International Summer School in IT-Law at Leibniz Universität Hannover – and invite you to read up on our programme.

-We are proud to organize IN SITU for the fifth time this summer.
-Join us from 22nd July – 16th August 2013.
+We are proud to organize IN SITU for the sixth time this summer.
+Join us from 20th July – 14th August 2015.

 The courses are taught in English by qualified IRI-members and offer you a broad knowledge in information technology law, a modern field of law, which is strongly influenced by European and international law.
 IN SITU covers the areas of European Law, data protection, electronic commerce and intellectual property, as well as insights into various specific topics such as bio technology law and cloud-computing.
 All classes take place in the IRI’s seminar room which enables the IN SITU-participants to be part of the daily life and get them into close contact with the staff.
 The students are also allowed to use the IRI’s specialist library which enhances the positive studying and working atmosphere.